 The most important recruiting metric to track right now may look different one quarter or a year from now.
 The purpose of recruiting metrics is to help improve your recruiting.

 Don’t measure everything; measure what’s most important to your current business goals.
 Measuring too many things will be overwhelming.
 Results are everything, but only when you measure the right ones.
 Need help finding the right tools to measure your results?
-Check out our Product Selection Tool to compare different recruiting software or contact us one of our Tech Advisors for a free HR software consultation.
+Check out our Product Selection Tool to get a list of recruiting software we recommend based on your needs.